tomjaguarpaw/H2/posts/haskell-myths.markdown

 (I haven't checked this 100% but I've never come across or heard about a significant incompatibility)

+Haskell language extensions do not *change* the language semantics.
+They *extend* the semantics with additional functionality.
+Existing code does not change its meaning when you enable an extension.

 https://news.ycombinator.com/item?id=20744477

 ## A pure language can have effects